MBACP (Accred) BPS Cert Supervision

 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

 Hello.
+Face to face sessions following appropriate Covid-19 guidelines are now available.
 I have provided counselling and psychotherapy services to individuals, couples and groups since 2006.
-I also offer supervision and mediation services.
+I also offer walking therapy, supervision and mediation services.
 I believe in the intrinsic ability of all individuals to create a contented life for themselves.
 With this in mind I aim to support and facilitate clients to achieve their goals.

 I am fully accredited by the British Association for Counselling and Psychotherapy (BACP).
 The modality I have trained in most is Transactional Analysis, though in my work I also frequently use CBT, EFT/Tapping, NLP, Family Constellations and others.

 I welcome inquiries from individuals regardless of social background, ethnicity, sexual orientation, sexual identity, religious or political views.